Event Tracing

 A implementation example for the NXP OM13098 development board with SystemView support is available here.

-Please contact our support team for more information about how to integrate this Platform module.
+Please contact our support team for more information about how to integrate this module.

 Advanced Event Tracing